 On Thursday I was moved back over into the northern square I had worked in last week.
 The goal in the new area was to keep going down as far as possible by the end of the season and to expose any and all of the architecture which we could.
 This day basically consisted of my supervisor making square wide pick passes and me picking up the incredible amount of dirt that he created.
 The only breaks I had were when I had a chance to clarify one of our walls and when I trimmed our balks.
 Even though the day was one of my more exhausting ones, looking back on it, we got a lot of work done and I’m really proud of the way the square looks.

 On Friday I was moved to area F at the most southern part of the tel.
-Area F is is mostly made up of various large defensive structures such as numerous walls, an MB IIB rampart and even an MB IIB tower as oppose.
+Area F is is mostly made up of various large defensive structures such as numerous walls, an MB IIB rampart and even an MB IIB tower.
 This year only a few people were ever digging in Area F at one time.
 As a result of their limited numbers, area F was only digging down in a very limited area in order to better date certain structures.
 The reason I was moved to the Area was because Nava had conceived of doing a blitz dig in order to date our MB IIB tower by the end of the season.
 Although this went well at first, we eventually started hitting a bunch of pottery concentrations which slowed us down and eventually a tabun(oven) that ground our progress to a halt.
 A tabun is something that has to be carefully excavated and usually is accompanied by the taking of several soil samples.
 We knew that with all of this careful work, it would be impossible to achieve our goal.
 Everybody was pretty bummed about this, but archaeology is unpredictable and archaeologists can’t choose what the ground happens to turn out(even though they can interpret it or ignore it…).
 Even though things went differently than we had wanted, I still had a great time working with new people and I enjoyed working in a new area.

 It’s hard to believe my third week is already over and that I’ll be in Greece next sunday.
 The fourth week always go by so fast and it’s hard to think that my season is basically already over.
 Next week all we really do is cosmetic projects, small projects, and cleaning and then my 2016 season in Israel will be over.